-Did you know: 45% of unplanned downtime is due to hardware failure?
-Or that 48% of IT providers indicate phishing emails were the cause of ransomware?
-And 36% say lack of employee training was to blame for cybersecurity mishaps?
+Here are a few disaster recovery (DR/BC) and business continuity statistics for you to know: 45% of un-planned downtime is due to hardware failure.
+That 48% of IT providers indicate phishing emails as the cause of ransomware and another 36% say lack of employee training is to blame for cyber security mishaps and data breaches

 Get Blazing Fast